 This is a blog which is intended as ‘a forum for…. academically-rigorous exploration of the interactions between law and religion’.
 The main contributors are Frank Cranmer, Secretary of the Churches Legislation Advisory Service and parliamentary and synod editor of the Ecclesiastical Law Journal, and David Pocklington, contributor to Environmental Law and Management.
 Archived content extends back to 2012.
 Links to related blogs and web sites are provided under the heading Blogroll.

 The Law and Religion Scholars Network (LARSN) was set up by Cardiff’s Centre for Law and Religion in 2008 to bring together academics who were interested in how law and religion interact.
 Site content includes a Case Database, which provides a list of judgments delivered by UK courts, the European Court of Justice and the European Court of Human Rights concerning law and religion.
 The database has a short summary of the decision and a link to the case transcript.
 All cases from 2000 onwards are included, plus some significant earlier cases.
 Other site content includes weblinks to primary and secondary legal materials. journals, organisations and research groups.

 The Project for Interdisciplinary Law and Religion Studies (PILARS) is run by a team of Open University Law School and international academics researching in the field of law and religion.
-The website contains some skills material, a bibliography of law and religion texts, lists of published case comments and of recent cases, PILARS case comments and links to related websites.
+The website contains some skills material, a bibliography of law and religion texts, recent cases, PILARS case comments and links to related websites.
 The PILARS team welcomes the submission of case comments for publication.